 The standard of driving is generally poor.
 Be particularly alert to dangers from other vehicles swerving to avoid potholes and from taxis slowing or stopping unpredictably to pick up or drop off passengers and motorcycle taxis ‘Pein-Peins’ (the main cause of road accidents).
 Motorcycle taxis are very dangerous.

 Be prepared to stop at checkpoints operated by the Liberian National Police, or other Liberian security authorities, which are found on roads throughout the country.
 Pull over to the side of the road immediately when instructed by security forces accompanying VIP convoys.

-All airlines from Liberia have been refused permission to operate services to the EU because Liberia is unable to ensure that its airlines meet international safety standards.
+All air carriers certified only by Liberia have been refused permission to operate services to the EU because Liberia is unable to ensure that its airlines meet international safety standards.
 There are no commercial operators of domestic flights within Liberia.